shibatch/oomstaller/README.md

 ### Tips

-The default value of 50 for the --thres parameter would be a good choice when the memory shortage is severe.
-If the memory shortage is not so severe, increasing the value to nearly 100 may result in a faster build.
-Increasing this value too much would increase the time where only one process can run due to lack of available memory.
+Lowering the value of --thres results in increased time where some cores are not used in order to reduce memory usage.
+Increasing this value too much would increase the time where only one process can run due to swap slashing.

 We recommend specifying "-j `nproc`" option to ninja. ninja usually runs jobs with more threads than CPU cores.
 This is effective to reduce build